aikikode/viking_chess/README.md

   throne
 - Note, that if a knight itself moves to the 'under attack' position it is not killed
+- These's a special attack on the black knight defending the king: if a black knight is between two white knights (it moved there itself so it's not killed) and it has a king from the 3-rd side, then it can be killed by a white knight that moves to it's 4-th side (so that it is now surrounded by white knights from 3 sides and black king from the forth side)

 How to attack the king
 ----------------------